omps/omps.github.io/_posts/2019-06-22-https-github-cloudflare.md

 If you are using CNAME or ALIAS records for your custom domain, you’re all set and your site should be accessible over HTTPS.
 If it is, and your site loads correctly over HTTPS.

-In case you are using A record Github requires you to modify your A records to match with new IP addresses.
+In case you are using A record Github requires you to modify your registrar's A records to match with new IP addresses.

-If you have previously configure github pages, you could recall that for http requests github uses the following IP addresses.
+If you have previously configured Github pages, you could recall that for HTTP requests GitHub uses the following IP addresses.

     192.30.252.153
     192.30.252.154

-and this needs to be updated with the new https record which github provides as.
+and this needs to be updated with the new https record which GitHub provides as.

     185.199.108.153
     185.199.109.153